qualityq/AI_chatbot_GUI/README.md

 ![Image of F.A.Q](https://i.imgur.com/auWJ2f8.png/)

--Add "api.py" file that has your own API from OpenAI's website, to the project folder and include your APY key using API_KEY = "enter key here".
+-Add "api.py" file to the project folder that has your own API from OpenAI's website.

+-Add your API key using API_KEY = "enter key here".

 -Make sure to install PyQt, api, openai, pip packages.